PhotoboothProject/photobooth/README.md

   - QR-Code to allow downloading pictures from your Photobooth can be enabled/disabled.
   - Print feature can be enabled/disabled.
     - Optional: Print a frame on your picture (replace resources/img/frames/frame.png with a proper frame).
+    - Optional: Print text on your picture.
   - LivePreview can be enabled/disabled (uses device cam).
   - Wedding specifig config to show a heart betweeen two names on the startpage.
   - Green screen keying can be enabled/disabled (chroma keying).
   - Photo collage function: take 4 pictures in a row and let it generate a collage out of it.
+  - Blue-gray theme can be enabled.

 ### Prerequisites
 - gphoto2 installed, if used on a Raspberry for DSLR control